The best books on confidence building

 The #4 of this top 6 of the best books on confidence building isn't a single book, but rather two different ones by the same author.
 One book will be providing the general foundation for your social skills, while the other book will focus on developing a specific skill.
 And let me tell you, skills are an essential source of self-confidence and self-esteem.
-The reason for picking two books to occupy the #4 spot is that they're recommended by none other than Warren Buffett, third richest person in the world with a total net worth of $84 billion as of June 3, 2018.
+The reason for picking two books to occupy the #4 spot is that they're recommended by none other than Warren Buffett, the third richest person in the world with a total net worth of $84.4 billion as of November 1, 2018.
 We know that wealth doesn't equal confidence, but having skills plays an important role in the road to confidence.
 After having read the book 'How to win friends & influence people,' which is the first Dale Carnegie book we're recommending, Warren Buffett signed up for a Dale Carnegie course on public speaking.
 Mr. Buffett felt that he needed to develop self-confidence in public speaking:

 "You can't believe what I was like if I had to give a talk.
 I was so terrified that I just couldn't do it.
 I would throw up.
 In fact, I arranged my life so that I never had to get up in front of anybody."

 According to Warren Buffett himself, this Dale Carnegie course changed his life.
 Since you cannot enroll in the same Dale Carnegie course anymore, we have chosen to substitute it with the second best thing: Dale Carnegie's book on public speaking.

 The first book, ‘How to win friends and influence people,’ will lay a foundation.
 It will guide you in developing self-esteem and confidence through improving your social skills.
-Due to self-image problems, a lot of us have trouble with putting ourselves out there and connect to other people.
+Due to self-image problems, a lot of us have trouble with putting ourselves out there and connecting with other people.
 By improving your broad social skills and implementing them in your daily life, you will create a feedback loop, which in turn will raise self-esteem and confidence.